Tanzilovic/Ani-Query/README.md

 # Ani-Query
-Small Python script for watching anime from the terminal (For Windows [Might add MacOS and Linux support later on])
+Small Python script for watching anime from the terminal